Chicks & Ducklings

 *Grow to their potential sooner when used with an adequate feed.

-* It will normalize pH levels in the stomach, improve digestion and the assimilation of nutrients.
+* It will normalize pH levels in the stomach, and improve digestion and the assimilation of nutrients.

 *Apple Cider Vinegar (ACV) won’t work as a “Natural” Wormier it has little effect on worms.